 If it is determined that your child may need a longer, in depth conversation and clinical screening for substance use, frequency and other risks associated with use the parent will be notified and encouraged to call the Institute for Health and Recovery, SAFE project.
 Contact the SAFE Project at 617-661-3991.
-The SAFE project will also be notified by the Police Department and may contact the family directly.
+The SAFE project will also be notified by the police department and may contact the family directly.

 Yes.
 Please contact email@example.com to determine if this course is appropriate and the date in which your child can participate.
 An Officer will also be able to provide you with resources.
-Parents, school personnel, and professionals in the community may recommend youth to the ASAP.
+Parents, school personnel, and professionals in the community may recommend youth to ASAP.

-My child has been previously identified as having problem with substance use, is this a course he/she can attend?
+My child has been previously identified as having a problem with substance use, is this a course he/she can attend?